-Each regional office conducts an nd-of eview which is a comprehensive assessment of licensee performance using the most recent PIs and inspection findings from the previous calendar year. .
-Additional activities include planning inspection activities through the next year, discussing any cross-cutting issues (problem identification and resolution, human performance, and SCWE, and developing input (if applicable) to support the AARM.
-The nd-f meeting should be held within. chosen to ensure that the assessments were conducted in a timely manner following the .
+Each regional office conducts an end-of-cycle review which is a comprehensive assessment of licensee performance using the most recent PIs and inspection findings from the previous calendar year.
+The purpose of the end-of-cycle review is to perform an annual overall review and assessment of the performance of each plant, discuss the effectiveness of licensee corrective actions to address identified performance deficiencies, and determine Agency actions to be taken in response to crossed thresholds.
+Additionally, in order to provide a means of self-assessing the NRC inspection and assessment process, the end-of-cycle review considers independent assessments of licensee performance, such as the Institute of Nuclear Power Operations (INPO) and the International Atomic Energy Agency (IAEA) Operational Safety Review Team (OSART).
+Such review of independent assessment results was incorporated into the ROP as a result of a Davis Besse Lessons Learned Task Force recommendation.
+Additional end-of-cycle review activities include planning inspection activities through the next year, discussing any cross-cutting themes or issues (problem identification and resolution, human performance, and safety conscious work environment (SCWE)), and developing input (if applicable) to support the AARM.
+The end-of-cycle meeting should be held within the timeframe established in IMC 0305.
+This timeframe was chosen to ensure that the assessments were conducted in a timely manner following the receipt of all inputs (PI data and inspection findings).
 The Action Matrix will be used to determine the scope of agency actions in response to assessment inputs.

-The nd-of eview eeting is chaired the Regional Administrator (or designee).
-Headquarters program offices also participate the nd-of meeting to provide: (1) an opportunity for these offices to share their insights into license performance over the course of the annual assessment period, (2) an independent validation of the regional offices assessment of licensee performance from their offices perspective, and (3) clarifying or ancillary remarks regarding ongoing or current issues within their cognizance.
+The end-of-cycle review meeting is chaired in each Region by the Regional Administrator (or designee).
+Headquarters program offices also participate in the regional end-of-cycle meetings to provide: (1) an opportunity for these offices to share their insights into license performance over the course of the annual assessment period, (2) an independent validation of the regional office’s assessment of licensee performance from their office’s perspective, and (3) clarifying or ancillary remarks regarding ongoing or current issues within their cognizance.

-The output of the nd-of eview is the nnual ssessment etter is issued .
-In addition to providing an overview of plant performance for the last 12 months, the letter also contain a qualitative discussion of .
-SCWE issues shall be discussed only if the agency has previously engaged the licensee via a meeting or docketed correspondence regarding a potential or actual SCWE concern or issue. lthough regulatory actions are not taken on these items alone, they are mentioned in the etter to highlight them so that actions can be taken by
+The output of the end-of-cycle review is the annual assessment letter that is issued in accordance with IMC 0305.
+In addition to providing an overview of plant performance for the last 12 months, the letter shall also contain a qualitative discussion of cross-cutting themes and CCIs, if applicable.
+SCWE issues shall be discussed only if the agency has previously engaged the licensee via a meeting or docketed correspondence regarding a potential or actual SCWE concern or issue.
+Although regulatory actions are not taken on these items alone, they are mentioned in the annual assessment letter to highlight them so that actions can be taken by

 the licensee to address any performance issues before they result in more significant safety concerns.
+Along with the assessment letter, the NRC transmits an inspection plan to the licensee covering the 24-month period from the end of the assessment period so the licensee can plan for future inspections, as well as resolve conflicts in the schedule.